-Name: Abu Abd Allah Shams ud Deen Mohammed ibne Jamal ud Deen Makki Ttile: Shams ud Deen and Shaheed e Awwal Born: On: 734 H At: Jazeen, Jabl Amili, Lebanon Died: On: 786 H Thursday 9 Jamadi Awwal, At: Damascus, Syria
+Name: Abu Abd Allah Shams ud Deen Mohammed ibne

+Jamal ud Deen Makki

+Ttile: Shams ud Deen and Shaheed e Awwal

+Born: On: 734 H At: Jazeen, Jabl Amili, Lebanon

+Died: On: 786 H Thursday 9 Jamadi Awwal, At:

+Damascus, Syria

 When the 12th Imam (a.s) had gone into hiding, people had to depend on the Mujtahids to seek solutions for their day to day religious problems.
 Ever since then there have been many erudite and eminent Ulema and their period is divided by the historians for ease of identification of the period when each scholar lived and functioned.
-From the time the Imam (a.s) went into hiding till the time of Allama Hilli, the scholars are called the Ulema e Mutagaddemeen (the Early Scholars).
-The last link of that period was Allama Hilli's maternal uncle, Mohaggag Hilli.
-Then Allama Hilli himself assumed the position of the Marja (Pontiff) of the Shias when the period commenced that is called the period of the Ulema e Mutakhareen (the Later Scholars).
-Allama Hilli organized the community in such a way that presented the Figh in a manner that a new chapter of the history of the Shias commenced.
+From the time the Imam (a.s) went into hiding till the time of Allama Hilli, the scholars are called the Ulema e Mutaqaddemeen (the Early Scholars).
+The last link of that period was Allama Hilli's maternal uncle, Mohaqqaq Hilli.
+Then Allama Hilli himself assumed the position of the Marja (Pontiff) of the Shiaswhen the commenced that is called the period of the Ulema e Mutakhareen (the Later Scholars).
+Allama Hilli organized the community in such a way that presented the Figh in a chapter of the that history of manner a new the Shias commenced.
 This period of the Ulema e Mutakhareen was there till about a hundred years ago, when the eminent scholar, Sheik Murtada Ansari was the last of that period.
-During the long period from the time of the Prophet (s.a) till the end of the period of Ulema e Mutagaddemeen, lot of sacrifices have been made by the Ulema in particular.
+During the long period from the time of the Prophet (s.a) till the end of the period of Ulema e Mutaqaddemeen, lot of sacrifices have been made by the Ulema in particular.
 That was the period of the Banu Abbas who had a sway over the entire realm and there was no place where the persecuted lot could seek refuge.

 For the common follower of the Ahl al Bayt (a.s) it was possible to protect himself by going int Taqayya (Dissimulition).
-But there were two groups that faced extreme hardship.
-The first was the group of the Syeds whose genealogy used to be known to the establishment and there wasn't any possibility of their going into dissimulation.
+But there were two groups that faced The hardship. first the extreme was group the Syeds whose genealogy used to be known to the establishment and there wasn't any possibility of their going into dissimulation.
 The second group was that of the Ulema because if they went into dissimulation, the propagation of the word of the Ahl al Bayt (a.s) would have come to a grinding halt and the common masses would have gone into the darkness of ignorance.
 These two groups were always the victims of the persecution of the ruling class.